yuusyaisami/OptiNav/README.md

 # OptiNav
-Easily find the best route in an array
+Easily find the best route in an array.
 Create an instance of the class,
 and run the OptimalNavigation function
 The arguments are